-Creating a local pipeline of teacher candidates who plan to teach in Davidson county communities.
+Creating a local pipeline of teacher candidates who plan to teach in the Nashville area community.

 The Pionero Scholars Program is a scholarship and outreach program at Lipscomb that seeks to increase the number of local students who enroll at Lipscomb, with the long-term goal of creating a local pipeline of students returning to teach in their home communities.

 - Second cohort of Pionero Scholars prepare to enter the classroom as teachers

 - Pionero program works to bridge the culture gap between students and teachers

 Recruiting teachers in general must become a focus for Colleges of Education – enrollment in teacher preparation programs is at its lowest point in 45 years.
 (1) Each year Metro Nashville begins the school year with over 100 empty classrooms as there is a mismatch between teachers graduating with degrees and the needs of the district.
 Beyond that, the diversity of our teaching population is an important topic nationwide – low-income students, first generation students, students of color, male students, and English Language Learners need role models in their schools who understand where they come from and the challenges they are overcoming.